projectblacklight/blacklight_range_limit/README.md

 * The standard "locally vendored" importmap-rails setup is not working with chart.js at the time of this writing, so you need to pin to CDN as above.
 * versions in importmap pins will have to be updated manually if you want to upgrade.

+### Unreleased version?

+If you'd like to use an unrelased version from git, just add that to your Gemfile in the usual way.

+importmap-rails use should then Just Work.

+package.json-based use will additionally need to point to the matching unreleaesd version in git in package.json, eg `yarn add blacklight-range-limit@git+https://github.com/projectblacklight/blacklight_range_limit.git#branch_name_or_commit_sha`.
+Still simple.

 # Facet Configuration